Call For Nominations

 Individuals chosen to be Frank H. T. Rhodes Class of 1956 Professors will visit Ithaca for one week during each year that they serve.
 While on campus they will be invited to reside in one of the West Campus houses where they will spend time with the resident undergraduates in meetings and discussions.
 Rhodes Professors are strongly encouraged to interact with the North Campus community and to give lectures or performances in already scheduled classes and for the Cornell community at large.

 Nominations for the Frank H. T. Rhodes Class of '56 Professorship may be made by Ithaca campus faculty.
 Faculty members are encouraged to consider not only how nominations might enhance the academic environment of the campus as a whole, but also how nominations and program activities might have a special link to the West Campus House System.

 The nomination process will have two stages:

-- Full Proposal Package: The full proposal package should include the nomination letter and additional letters of support from faculty.
-These additional letters should discuss the faculty member’s intentions to engage the candidate in classes or house program activities.
-Finally, nomination proposals which provide a range of activities—class visits, small group seminars, the large public event—will be given the fullest consideration.
-Ideally, at this stage the committee would also obtain assurance from the nominee that he or she would accept the position if appointed.
-Full proposal packages are due February 15.
+- Full Proposal Package: The proposal package should include the nomination letter and additional letters of support from faculty.
+These additional letters should discuss the faculty member's intentions to engage the candidate in classes or house program activities.
+Finally, nomination proposals which provide a range of activitie—class visits, small group seminars, the large public event—will be given the fullest consideration.
+Ideally, at this stage the committee will submit documentation containing assurance from the nominee that they would accept the position if appointed.
+Full proposal packages are due February 14.

 Final nominees would be approved by the President and Board of Trustees Committee on Academic Affairs in the spring and would begin their term on July 1.